arXiv/arxiv-docs/about/principles.md

 March 28, 2012

+_Note: This document has not been revised since 2012; thus, is out of date and needs be revised to reflect the current organization._

 ## 1. General & Editorial Principles

 1.1. arXiv provides an open-access repository of scientific research to authors and researchers